Welcome to Correr Es Mi Destino!

 - Snapshots: Pictures of Canada and travel photography, including France, China, Finland, Panamá, Costa Rica, Perú, Bolivia, Chile,Argentina, Brazil, Australia, Singapore, Malaysia, Thailand, the U.S.A., Mexico, Belize, Guatemala and Honduras.

-- On The Road: This sections is subdivided into several distinct trips, including France with Cheese-Eating Surrender Monkeys, French Escape, French Summer, French Spring and French Christmas; Beijing 2008 and London 2012 (Olympic Games), Próxima Estación — Esperanza (Central and South America), Down Under (Australia, Singapore, Malaysia and Thailand) La Ruta Maya (Southern Mexico, Belize, Guatemala and Honduras), Estación México (Mexico) and Gallo Pinto, Playa y Más (Costa Rica and Nicaragua), China 2014, and Maradona y Mate in South America (Argentina, Uruguay, Chile and Brazil) and Nas ruas do América do Sul (Brazil, Chile and Argentina).
+- On The Road: This sections is subdivided into several distinct trips, including France with Cheese-Eating Surrender Monkeys, French Escape, French Summer, French Spring and French Christmas; Beijing 2008 and London 2012 (Olympic Games), Próxima Estación — Esperanza (Central and South America), Down Under (Australia, Singapore, Malaysia and Thailand) La Ruta Maya (Southern Mexico, Belize, Guatemala and Honduras), Estación México (Mexico) and Gallo Pinto, Playa y Más (Costa Rica and Nicaragua), China 2014, and Maradona y Mate in South America (Argentina, Uruguay, Chile and Brazil), Nas ruas do América do Sul (Brazil, Chile and Argentina) and Del Pacífico al Atlántico (Chile, Argentina, Uruguay, Brazil).

 - Baby Mark Floyd: Mark, our Canadian-Chinese-French baby, was born in Ottawa on October 12, 2012.
 These are our adventures as parents-in-training.